 Get out of the house and get some exercise.

-Every single day, unless things are really busy or the weather is really terrible, we take an hour-long walk of about 3 miles.
+Every single day, unless things are really busy or the weather is really terrible, we take an hour-long walk of about three miles.
 We make getting out of the house absolutely mandatory.
 Sometimes we start the day with a walk or exercise in the morning, and some days it’ll wait until the evening.
-Either way, we make sure to work some form of exercise every single day even if it’s just 20 minutes on the stationary bike.
+Either way, we make sure to work some form of exercise into every day, even if it’s just 20 minutes on the stationary bike.
 Exercise is essential to a healthy body and mind.
-We’re not doctors, but just 20 minutes of activity can make your brain feel like new and ready to tackle whatever challenge is thrown your way.
+We’re not doctors, but just 20 minutes of activity can make your brain feel like new and have you ready to tackle whatever challenge is thrown your way.

 A few words on video calls.